Maitreyee-21/CyberRaksha/docs/MEMBER_4_SECURITY_INTEGRATION.md

-# Member 4 — Security & Prevention Layer
+# Security & Prevention Layer

-The original Member 4 prototype was a standalone Vite/Express application.
+The original  prototype was a standalone Vite/Express application.
 The main CyberRaksha project uses **FastAPI + Next.js**, so the security layer has been integrated into the existing stack instead of adding a second frontend/backend application.

 ## Integrated backend